clbrge/svelte-proxied-store/README.md

 }
 ```

-Usage in your Svelte files:
+You can then use this store in your Svelte files to automatically display translated content based on the current language context:

 ```html
 <script>